Silverpop/mobile-connector-sdk-android/README.md

  * When recipients are merged a history of the merged recipients is recorded using the
  * Mobile User Id, Merged Recipient Id, and Merged Date columns.
  *
+ * WARNING: The merge process is not currently transactional.
+If this method errors the data is likely to
+ * be left in an inconsistent state.
+ *
  * @param idFieldNamesToValues Map of column name to id value for that column.
 Searches for an
  *                             existing recipient that contains ALL of the column values in this map.
  *                             <p/>